-The Board compared the Fund's investment performance over multiple time periods ending December 31, 2022 to the performance of funds in the Broadridge performance universe and against the Custom Invesco Global Real Estate Index (Index).
-The Board noted that performance of Series II shares of the Fund was in the second quintile of its performance universe for the one year period and the fifth quintile for the three and five year periods (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
-The Board noted that performance of Series II shares of the Fund was reasonably comparable to the performance of the Index for the one year period and below the performance of the Index for the three and five year periods.
-The Board considered that stock selection in the certain countries negatively impacted the Fund's relative performance.
+The Board compared the Fund's investment performance over multiple time periods ending December 31, 2023 to the performance of funds in the Broadridge performance universe and against the Custom Invesco Global Real Estate Index (Index).
+The Board noted that performance of Series I shares of the Fund was in the fifth quintile of its performance universe for the one and five year periods and the fourth quintile for the three year period (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
+The Board noted that performance of Series I shares of the Fund was reasonably comparable to the performance of the Index for the one year period, above the performance of the Index for the three year period and below the performance of the Index for the five year period.
+The Board considered that stock selection in certain regions negatively impacted the Fund's relative performance over the shorter term, while the Fund's longer-term underperformance was primarily due to exposure to emerging markets.
 The Board also considered that the Fund underwent a change in portfolio management in 2022, and that performance results prior to such date were those of the prior portfolio management team.
 The Board recognized that the performance data reflects a snapshot in time as of a particular date and that selecting a different performance period could produce different results.
 The Board also reviewed more recent Fund performance as well as other performance metrics, which did not change its conclusions.